Carlos-Meneses1/Saborify-Project/README.md

+# To Start and Run the Project

+- Click the <> Code button.
+- Select "Create codespace on develop".
+- Once the environment has loaded, run the following commands to start both services:

+- $ npm run start        # Run the Front-End
+- $ pipenv run start     # Run the Back-End

 # WebApp boilerplate with React JS and Flask API

 Web application with React.js for the frontend and Python/Flask for the backend API